 The Leo, Hazel and Frank dynamic was interesting.
 I recall a reviewer wondering why Frank, having understood how Sammy played into Hazel’s past, is still at odds with Leo.
 Okay, the fire thing aside, that Frank should give McShizzle a break.
 I agree.
 Thing is, I believe Frank’s intimidated with Leo’s loud personality, his energy and some of the jibes unintentionally that more often than not hit some sensitive spots.
 Leo is the opposite of Frank and while that may have problems they can prove to compliment each other.

 Hazel.
 I love love love Hazel Levesque.
 Out of the seven she’s the most intriguing, for obvious reasons, Read More »

-Well to say at the least, things are sure heating up.
+Well to say the least, things are sure heating up.
 I do like that we get to see more of the other gods.
-Titan’s Curse is definitely more action packed and it’s only going to get a whole lot more livelier as the series progresses.
-I love the secondary characters (new ones!) and how their own back-stories are connected to the various parts in the plot.
+Titan’s Curse is definitely more action packed and it’s only going to get a whole lot livelier as the series progresses.
+I love the secondary characters (new ones!) and how their own back-stories are connected to the various parts of the plot.
 I’m certain that I am not alone when I say I’ve missed Annabeth.
 That girl.